-Oculus has finally spoken up about why it’s taking so long to get Rift VR headsets out the door, explaining that a shortage of components is to blame for the rocky launch of the new piece of hardware.
+Oculus has finally spoken up about why its taking so long to get Rift VR headsets out the door, explaining that a shortage of components is to blame for the rocky launch of the new piece of hardware.

 The news keeps getting worse and worse for Oculus Riftearly adopters, as delays of a couple of weeks have now stretched into delays of a couple of months for many who pre-ordered the virtual reality headset.